peytoncordero/DRI25/text-analysis.md

 ---
 title: 'Text Analysis Workshop'
-description: 'Digital technologies have made vast amounts of text available to researchers, and this same technological moment has provided us with the capacity to analyze that text faster than humanly possible.
-The first step in that analysis is to transform texts designed for human consumption into a form a computer can analyze.
-Using Python and the Natural Language ToolKit (commonly called NLTK), this workshop introduces strategies to turn qualitative texts into quantitative objects.
-Through that process, we will present a variety of strategies for simple analysis of text-based data.'
+description: 'Analyzing textual data opens a new way to interrogate the world.
+Put simply, it is how to "read" and interpret the incredible amount of text generated past and present.
+This workshop will introduce techniques that can help you get a handle on textual data, turn qualitative texts into quantitative objects.
+We will be using the Natural Language Toolkit (NLTK) package in Python and thinking through how to clean data and start using our analytical muscles to conceptualize and operationalize this textual data.'
 cover_image: '/images/workshops/img7.jpg'
 programming_language: "jupyter"

 learning objectives:
+    - Expand data manipulation possibilities beyond quantitative data
+    - Compare digital humanities and social science approaches to textual analysis.
+    - Shed light on the system of relations behind the generation of data and packages.
+    - Experiment and play with data, this time with canonical or well-established data, helping us understand the conceptualization and operationalization steps of analysis.
+    - Use and examine NLTK as a package, which presents an opportunity to look under the hood.
-    - How to prepare texts for computational analysis, including strategies for transforming texts into numbers
+    - Prepare texts for computational analysis, using stemmers and lemmatizers, and stop words removal
-    - How to use NLTK methods such as `concordance` and `similar`
-    - How to clean and standardize your data, including powerful tools such as stemmers and lemmatizers
-    - Compare frequency distribution of words in a text to quantify the narrative arc
-    - Understand stop words and how to remove them when needed.
-    - Utilize Part-of-Speech tagging to gather insights about a text
-    - Transform any document that you have (or have access to) in a .txt format into a text that can be analyzed computationally
-    - How to tokenize your data and put it in a format compatible with Natural Language Toolkit.

 estimated time:
-    - 10 hours
+    - 2 hours

 dependencies:
     workshop prerequisites:
         python:
-            description: (required) This workshop relies heavily on concepts from the Python workshop, and having a basic understanding of how to use the commands discussed in the workshop will be central for anyone who wants to learn about text analysis with Python and NLTK.
+            description: (required) This workshop relies heavily on concepts from previous Python workshops, and having a basic understanding of how to use the commands discussed in this workshop serves as a foundation for conducting text analysis.
             required: true
         command-line:
             description: (recommended) This workshop makes some reference to concepts from the Command Line workshop, and having basic knowledge about how to use the command line will be central for anyone who wants to learn about text analysis with Python and NLTK.